ThanhDatVu111/0-KM/README.md

 - Sharing and watching YouTube together
 - Stream music on Spotify and control music of your partner

+<strong>Note:</strong> Remember to keep your Spotify active (go to your Spotify, play a song and pause, navigate back to the app) before searching up a song in Spotify widget in 0km.

 ### 👤 Profile

 ![User Profile](0kmRM/Profile/readmeProfile.png)